8 Smart Instagram Bio Hacks You Probably Didn’t Know

-Often, the key to succeeding on social media is to build a large following.
+Often, the key to succeeding on social media is to build a large following on social media accounts.
 The same is true for Instagram, a platform where businesses can create their own profile, post content, and direct people to their website.

-The only problem is that many business owners forget that their Instagram bio helps first-time visitors form their very first impression of your business.
-If your profile doesn’t explain what you do or why someone should follow you, you’re going to have a hard time attracting new followers — even if your content strategy is excellent.
+The only problem with the social media platform is that many business owners forget that their Instagram bio helps first-time visitors form their very first impression of your business.
+If your profile on social media accounts doesn’t explain what you do or why someone should follow you, you’re going to have a hard time attracting new followers — even if your content strategy for an Instagram account is excellent.

 Ready to revamp your Instagram bio?
-This guide will help you build out the perfect Instagram bio.
+This guide will help you build out the perfect Instagram bio to attract Instagram followers.

 How to edit your Instagram bio

-Before we dive into the hacks, you might want to know how to access your bio.
+Before we dive into the hacks and Instagram bio ideas, you might want to know how to access your bio.
 To change or add a new bio:

 - Open the Instagram app on your smartphone.